Operation Plumbbob: Missing steel bore cap

-In 1956, Robert Brownlee, from Los Alamos National Laboratory in New Mexico, was asked to examine whether nuclear detonations could be conducted underground.
-The first subterranean test was the nuclear device known as Pascal A, which was lowered down a 500 ft borehole.
-However, the detonated yield turned out to be 50,000 times greater than anticipated, creating a jet of fire that shot hundreds of meters into the sky.
-During the Pascal-B nuclear test of August 1957, a 900 kg steel lid was welded over the borehole to contain the nuclear blast, despite Brownlee predicting that it would not work.
-When Pascal-B was detonated, the blast went straight up the test shaft, launching the cap into the atmosphere.
-The plate was never found.
+In 1956, Robert Brownlee from Los Alamos National Laboratory in New Mexico was asked to examine whether nuclear detonations could be conducted underground.
+The first subterranean test was the nuclear device known as Pascal A in July 1957, which was lowered down a 500 ft borehole.
+The detonated yield turned out to be 50,000 times greater than anticipated, creating a jet of fire that shot hundreds of meters into the sky.

+For the Pascal-B nuclear test in August 1957, a 900 kg steel lid was welded over the borehole to contain the nuclear blast; Brownlee nonetheless questioned whether the lid would work.
+Upon detonation, the blast went straight up the test shaft and launched the cap into the atmosphere, where some speculated it became the first manmade object to enter Earth's orbit.
+The cap was never found.

+In a conversation with Bill Ogle, Brownlee estimated its velocity as "six times the escape velocity from the Earth"—approximately 67.2 km/s (150,000 mph).
 Scientists believe compression heating caused the cap to vaporize as it sped through the atmosphere.
-A high-speed camera, which took one frame per millisecond, was focused on the borehole because studying the velocity of the plate was deemed scientifically interesting.
+A high-speed camera, which took one frame per millisecond, was focused on the borehole to study the velocity of the plate.
 After the detonation, the plate appeared in only one frame.
-Regarding its speed Brownlee reckoned that "a lower limit could be calculated by considering the time between frames (and I don't remember what that was)", and joked that the best estimate was it was "going like a bat!".
-Brownlee estimated that the explosion, combined with the specific design of the shaft, could accelerate the plate to approximately six times Earth's escape velocity.
+Regarding its speed Brownlee reckoned that "a lower limit could be calculated by considering the time between frames (and I don't remember what that was)", and joked that the best estimate was it was "going like a bat!"